vincoss/maui-samples/src/ItemsPicker_Samples/Readme.md

 ﻿
 Single and multiple ite picker sample MVVM.
+WIndows not wokring
+performance issue (sort on pick)

 ### Tasks
 radiobutton select does not raise tap event, InputTransparent not working